IMPRESS developed three prefabricated panel options for building renovation:

 - a lightweight pre-cast concrete sandwich panel incorporating Phase Change Materials (PCM) to adapt the thermo-physical properties of the building envelope and enable optimum passive heating and cooling benefits.

 The first two options are suitable for over-cladding while the third option is suitable for re-cladding.
-All panels will have embedded sensors, which are available off-the-shelf, and will be used for the assessment of the final product performance, integrated with the building in-use.
+The addition of embedded sensors to all panels was analysed, that are used for the assessment of the final product performance, integrated with the building in-use.

 Polyurethane Based Insulated Panel